97sachi/BostonHomes_Connect/README.md

 lease tenure , are also monitored once a property has been bought or rented by the property seeker.
 The property seeker and property contact (broker) can do all these operations using the website.

+###Contributing
+welcome contributions to the project!
+Please follow these guidelines:

+Fork the repository
+Create a new branch for your feature or bug fix
+Make your changes and commit them
+Open a pull request
+For detailed contributing guidelines, refer to the CONTRIBUTING.md file.

+###License
+This project is licensed under the MIT License - see the LICENSE file for details.